ExoQuery/Terpal/README.md

 In order to use Terpal in your projects, you need to add the following to your `build.gradle.kts`:

 > I am currently having an issue publishing to gradle.
-It shuold be resolved by tomorrow.
+It should be resolved by tomorrow.

 ```kotlin
 plugins {